python/cpython/Doc/extending/newtypes_tutorial.rst

 ``NULL`` (which might happen here if ``tp_new`` failed midway).
 It then calls the :c:member:`~PyTypeObject.tp_free` member of the object's type (computed by ``Py_TYPE(self)``) to free the object's memory.
-Note that the object's type might not be :class:`CustomType`, because the object may be an instance of a subclass.
+Note that the object's type might not be :class:`!CustomType`, because the object may be an instance of a subclass.

 .. note::